Floor, ceiling and the space between

-When we attempt to adapt the proof from Proposition~\ref{golden} to demonstrate the converse inclusion in \eqref{try-eq} for $p \geq 2$, the ``obvious'' choice of $\epsilon$ in Kronecker's approximation theorem, using now \eqref{beta-ineq} instead of \eqref{ineq}, significantly limits the range of $m$.
+When we attempt to adapt the proof of Proposition~\ref{golden} to demonstrate the converse inclusion in \eqref{try-eq} for $p \geq 2$, the ``obvious'' choice of $\epsilon$ in Kronecker's approximation theorem, using now \eqref{beta-ineq} instead of \eqref{ineq}, significantly limits the range of $m$.